ArnavDalmia/LeetSandbox/leetsandbox/README.md

     ```
 4. Run the database seed script (currently a placeholder):
     ```sh
-    make seed
+     .\scripts\seed.bat
     ```
 5. Start the development server:
     ```sh
     make dev
     ```
 6. Open the frontend in your browser.
 You can use a local web server or a browser extension like Live Server on `frontend/index.html`.
-For a simple local server, run `python -m http.server --directory frontend` from the project root.
-The application will be running at `http://localhost:2525`.
+For a simple local server, run `python -m http.server --directory frontend --port 8002` from the project root.
+The application will be running at `http://localhost:8002`.